cfsworkload/MobileWL/README.md

 4. In the Containers tile, information about your IP addresses is listed.
 5. Check that the **Public IPs Requested** field has at least one available IP address.

 If you have an IP address available, you're ready to start building your Wish List app.
-If all of your IP addresses have been used, you will need to release one.
-In order to release a public IP, install the CF IC plugin, which can be found at the website below.
+If all of your IP addresses have been used, you will need to unbind one.
+In order to unbind a public IP, install the CF IC plugin, which can be found at the website below.

 https://www.ng.bluemix.net/docs/containers/container_cli_ov.html#container_cli_cfic_installs